matinas/myhomevr/README.md

 ### 6 DOF

-For the hieh-end headsets version (scene "LivingRoom 6 DoF"), the navigation was implemented with different types of teleportation.
+For the high-end headsets version (scene "LivingRoom 6 DoF"), the navigation was implemented with different types of teleportation.
 The type of teleportation to be used can be selected through a menu that is triggered when pressing the grip buttons on the controllers.
 A little green sphere is shown at the left of each method indicating whether the option is active or not.

 <img src="https://user-images.githubusercontent.com/5633645/38167809-f4f29cea-3512-11e8-9850-1e725466e2fc.png" alt="home_2" style="max-width:100%" width="512" heigth="512">